dart-archive/pub-dartlang/README.md

 repository so that App Engine can use them, so no further installation is necessary.

+In order to publish packages to your local test server, you must setup a _private key_.
+Visit http://localhost:8080/admin and enter whatever you like into the private key field.
+(Of course, use the port that works for your local instance.)

 [^1]: Some Linux distributions come with PyCrypto installed by default.
 Make
       sure you have at least version 2.6 installed.